ZipCPU/sdspi/README.md

-# SD-Card controller, using a shared SPI interface
+# SD-Card controller

+This repository contains two IPs for handling SD cards.
+The first and older IP handles SD cards via their (optional) SPI interface.
+The second and newer IP works using the SDIO interface.
+It should be able to handle both SDIO and eMMC cards as a result.

+## SPI-based controller

-This Verilog core exports an SD card controller interface from internal to an FPGA to the rest of the FPGA core, while taking care of the lower level details internal to the interface.
-Unlike the [other OpenCores SD Card controller](http://www.opencores.org/project,sdcard_mass_storage_controller) which offers a full SD interface, this controller focuses on the SPI interface of the SD Card.
+[This Verilog core](rtl/sdspi.v) exports an SD card controller interface from internal to an FPGA to the rest of the FPGA core, while taking care of the lower level details internal to the interface.
+Unlike the [SDIO controller](rtl/sdio.v) inthis respository, this controller focuses on the SPI interface of the SD Card.
 While this is a slower interface, the SPI interface is necessary to access the card when using a [XuLA2 board](http://www.xess.com/shop/product/xula2-lx25/), or in general any time the full 9--bit, bi--directional interface to the SD card has not been implemented.
 Further, for those who are die--hard Verilog authors, this core is written in